 - Turn towards the sound of mother’s voice

 - Show any interest in any new sounds

-- Try to localize the sound source by moving her/his head or eyes
+- Try to localise the sound source by their head or eyes

 - Understands small words like ‘come’, ‘bye’.

 - Start speaking small words like ‘mama’, ‘baba’, ‘dada’

 - Try to imitate word they hear

 - Puts two or more words together to make short sentences, for example, ‘more milk’

 “17 babies are born with hearing loss in South Africa every day.”